Codepath-SITE-Capstone/capstone/planning/project_plan.md

 ## User Stories

-1. As a skincare product lover, I want to be able to donate the products that didn't work out for me to a local donation center, so that I don't have too much clutter of skincare products in my bathroom.
-(Feature = list donation centers)
+1. As a user I would like to learn more about this website and their purpose/mission. (feature = about page or mission statement)

-2. As a user with many empty makeup bottles, I want to recycle them so that I can get rid of them without throwing them away in the trash.
-(Feature = list recycling centers)
+2. As a user I want to view and keep track of overall sustainability trends (homepage)

-3. As a user who has donated or recycled products, I want to be able to see how many I have donated/recycled so that I can keep track of them. (stretch feature = reward system, non-stretch = history, incorporate a login/account feature, include in database)
+3. As a user I would like to see what this organization/website receives as a donation/recycle

 4. As a user who has recently donated some beauty products to the website, I would like to learn more about how to be sustainable. (page for tips on sustainability)

 5. As a user, I may not have any current problems of being sustainable when it comes to my beauty products, but I would like to contribute to beauty sustainability by buying only from brands that are sustainable themselves. (page that lists stores and links that are sustainable/eco-friendly)

-6. As a user I would like to view stats on sustainability and personal progress. (appears after history page under profile)
+6. As a skincare product lover, I want to be able to donate or recycle the products that didn't work out for me or are empty to a local donation center or recycle center, so that I don't have too much clutter of skincare products in my bathroom.
+(Feature = list donation centers)

-7. As a user I want to view and keep track of overall sustainability trends (homepage)
+7. As a user, After i press submit on the “give” form.
+I want would like to see a list of donation/recycle centers I can drop my products off.

-8. As a user I would like to view other user’s donation milestones/progress (homepage to view others progress OR view others progress directly as a separate tab [need permission to share])
+8. As a user I would like to delete a product from the “give” form.

-9. As a non-profit organization who wants to promote their donation center I want a way to easily register my center onto the website.

-10. As an individual in need of products I want to be able to find resources that provide information on where/how to get these things (connect that individual to orgs/donation-pantry?)
+9. As a user who has donated or recycled products, I want to be able to see how many products I have donated/recycled so that I can keep track of them. (stretch feature = reward system, non-stretch = history, incorporate a login/account feature, include in database)

+10. As a user I would like to keep my personal information private including what the things I have donated/recycled.
+I would be able to see my information when I log in.

+11. As a user I would like to change and update my password

 ## Pages/Screens